 Why is my vaporizer over steaming and spitting water?

 These units require water with minerals in it in order to function.
 If there are too many minerals in your water the unit can over-steam and run unusually hot.
 This can be caused by a buildup in the unit over time, or by having too many minerals in the water you’re using.
+If you live in a “hard water” area, it means that the mineral content in your water is high and might be the reason behind your vaporizer over steaming.
 We recommend that you unplug your unit, let it cool, and empty all the water.
 Clean the unit following the normal cleaning instructions from the Owner’s Manual, then add water and plug it back in.
 Do not add any salt.
-Wait ten minutes and if the unit is still over-steaming then there are too many minerals in your water.
+Wait ten minutes, and if the unit is still over-steaming then there are too many minerals in your water.
 Using a mixture of distilled or filtered water will solve this issue.

 Why are there black particles in my vaporizer?

 The black particles that you see in your vaporizer are normal and do not affect the purity of the steam.
 These particles are the left-over minerals from your water.
 The reason the minerals turn black is because they have passed between the electrodes and have been charred.
 If the unit is maintained on a daily and weekly basis, you should not experience any problems with its performance.

 How do I clean this unit?